extremeheat/JSPyBridge/README.md

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/extremeheat/jspybridge)

-Interoperate Node.js with Python. **Work in progress.**

-Requires Node.js 16 and Python 3.8 or newer.
+Interoperate Node.js with Python. **Work in progress.** Requires Node.js 16 and Python 3.8 or newer.

 ## Key Features

-* Async and sync function support
+* Ability to call async and sync functions and get object properties with a native feel
-* Native garbage collection
+* Built-in garbage collection
-* Callbacks
-* 🚦  Events
+* Bi-directional callbacks with arbitrary arguments
-* Exception handling
+* Iteration support
+* Object inspection allows you to easily `console.log` or `print()` any foreign objects

+#### Exclusive to python bridge for javascript
+* Python class extension and inheritance.
+See pytorch and tensorflow examples.
+#### Exclusive to javascript bridge for python
-* Iterator support
+* Native decorator-based event emitter support (javascript bridge)

-#### Limitations / WIP

-* Standard input is not piped to bridge processes.
-Instead, listen to standard input then expose an API on the other side of the bridge recieve the data.

 ## Basic usage example